Get your next remote job on LaraJobs.

 How to create a basic newsletter component

-To create a component, use the volt:make command:
+To create a component, use the make:volt command:

 This will spawn a new file in ./resources/views/livewire/newsletter.blade.php.

 Before we continue, did you know that you can also create tests simultaneously?
 Just pass the --test option.
-You can even ensure it’s a Pest test with the additional --pest option.
+You can even ensure it’s a Pest test by passing --pest instead of --test.

 A test will be created in tests/Feature/Livewire/NewsletterTest.php.
 But we’ll get back to it shortly!